I’m pretty sure that kids and adults alike will request these all-natural citrus honey basil creamsicles all summer long.

 And come on, who knew that popsicles are so simple to make?
 After you prepare a base in the blender, all you have to do is pour the contents into a mold.
 It’s quite possibly the easiest way to make a sweet frozen dessert.
 You can pull together your favorite ingredients and make something completely unique with just a few minutes of prep, every single time.

-Plus, the combination really brings me back to my childhood.
+Plus, this combo really brings me back to my childhood.
 Memories of running out to the ice cream truck as a young child to get a creamsicle come flooding back with every creamy bite.

 This gives the sweet frozen treats an herbaceous note that will set your taste buds dancing, and a touch of added sweetness.
-Kids and adults alike will love the unique flavor of this fun combo!
+Kids and adults alike will love the unique flavor of this fun flavor pairing!

 What Kind of Yogurt Do You Recommend?